box/box-ios-sdk/docs/usage/custom-api-calls.md

 Deserialize Response Body
 -------------------------
-All of exposed custom API methods return a [`BoxResponse`][box-response] object or an error if request fails.
+All exposed custom API methods return a [`BoxResponse`][box-response] object or an error if request fails.
 The `BoxResponse` type has a `body` property of type `Data?`.
 If you want to deserialize its json content to specific custom type, you can use SDK's
 [`ObjectDeserializer.deserialize(data:)`][deserialize-data] method to deserialize `Data?` to any type that conforms to `BoxModel`, or
 [`ObjectDeserializer.deserialize(response:)`][deserialize-response] to deserialize `BoxResponse` to any type that conforms to `Decodable`.